daniel-j-anderson-dev/linked_list/rubric.md

 # Rubric
+- definitions
+    - **type**: in this document means Abstract Datatype while `type` will be used to talk about the zig keyword
+    - **module**: in this document means a collection of data/functions
+        - wether the language calls that collection of data/functions a class or module the defining feature is a unique named scope for data/functions
+        - an interface is a module that describes no data
 - `linked_list.zig`
     - memory management
         - what are the two `Allocator` methods used to manage memory in `linked_list.zig`
+            - hint: see the methods of the `LinkedList(T).Node` type
         - explain what the responsibilities of the owner of a value (unlike rust zig does not **enforce** ownership)
         - explain control-flow keyword `defer`
             - hint: comment out the `defer` line in `test` `"push and pop"`